ocurrent/ocluster/README.md

 ## Prometheus metrics

 You can run the scheduler with `--listen-prometheus=PORT` to expose Prometheus metrics on the given port.
+The endpoints available are:

-Then `http://...:PORT/metrics` provides the metrics for the scheduler itself, while `/pool/{pool}/worker/{worker}/metrics` provides the metrics for the given worker (which are fetched over capnp).
+- `http://...:PORT/metrics` provides the metrics for the scheduler itself,
+- `http://...:PORT/pool/{pool}/worker/{worker}/metrics` provides the metrics for the given worker
+- `http://...:PORT/pool/{pool}/worker/{worker}/host-metrics` gets the worker's prometheus-node-exporter metrics

+The worker agent and worker host metrics are fetched over the workers Cap'n Proto connection, so there is no need to allow incoming network connections to the workers for this.